outhud/ffmpeg-rockchip-build-script/README.md

 >
 > `./build-ffmpeg --enable-gpl-and-non-free --build`
 >
-> (no other build methods tested, docker and webinstall methods don't work)
+> (no other build methods tested.
+Don't use the docker or webinstall methods)
 >
 > Add these lines to `/etc/udev/rules.d/11-rockchip-multimedia.rules`
 > ```